RagedUnicorn/wow-pulse-meta/curseforge/CURSEFORGE.md

 #### The Addon is not showing up in WoW.
 What can I do?

 Make sure to recheck the installation part of this Readme and check that the Addon is placed inside `[WoW-installation-directory]\Interface\AddOns` and is correctly named as `Pulse`.

-#### The Addon is spamming my chat with messages.
-Why is it doing this?

-Chances are you downloaded a development version of the addon.
-If you directly download the master branch you will get a development version that is printing a lot of debug message to the chat.
-Make sure that you download a release version of the addon here - [Pulse-Releases](https://github.com/RagedUnicorn/wow-classic-pulse/releases)

 #### I get a red error (Lua Error) on my screen.
 What is this?